qvest-digital/training_container/workshops/kubernetes/chapters/100_namespaces/slides.md

 We want to move all Gitea components into there own namespace.

 Start with your old deployed yaml files.
-If not in hand use [these](tbd).

 ### Goal